Deb Haaland Is Ready to Fight 'for the American People, for Indian Tribes, for Us All'

 When it comes to other medical issues, like abortion and birth control access, Haaland wants to see less government interference.
 “Abortion is legal in this country and I feel very strongly that the government has no place in any decision-making that women have to do with their own bodies,” she says.

 Haaland is a single mother to one daughter, Somah, a recent graduate from the University of New Mexico.
-Last year, she made it out to DC for the Women’s March on Washington.
+In 2017, Haaland made it out to DC for the Women’s March on Washington.
 Though she’d already decided to run for Congress prior to the trip, she says the experience was inspiring and solidified her commitment to advocating for women.
 “I owe a debt of gratitude to the women that came before me who protected those things for me,” she says.
 “When I think about the women who were battered and thrown in jail and killed just for women's right to vote, it makes me just want to work harder and harder everyday.”

 Haaland admits that the Trump administration continues to sink to new lows—whether they are insulting women, throwing racial slurs at Navajo veterans, or ridding 9 million children of health insurance.
 Though she’s been quick to publicly criticize them, Haaland says she’s not discouraged by our current political climate.
 In fact, she’s motivated by it.
 “I'm ready to go and fight for New Mexicans, for the American people, for Indian tribes, for us all,” she says.
 “I'm ready to make that happen.”